Project DOCC

 Texas A&M University Naresh K. Vashisht College of Medicine

-- Educate and empower families of children living with disabilities and/or chronic illnesses to become skillful family and community advocates by providing assistance, training and support.
+• Educate and empower families of children living with disabilities and/or chronic illnesses to become skillful family and community advocates by providing training on state programs and community resources.

 Powered by exceptional Parent Teachers, Project DOCC Houston is a 501(C)3 nonprofit organization.
 Operating expenses are covered by generous donors.
 You can make a contribution to support Project DOCC.